 I agree with my friend that decisions to reduce immigration or the number of refugees needn't be an issue of racism, that if can and should be a pragmatic decision relating to the needs of the country, the ability of the country to accept people and its obligations.
 But whether Trump is any more racist (let alone sexist) than Obama and Clinton is a completely different question and Trump's documented words and actions speak volumes.

 Interesting another case came up at the same time.
 A brochure from the Running Clinic advised: "Unfortunately, it's the reality that, even in Wellington, women need to take extra care when running.

 "Find a running club or regular running buddies ... wear loose fitting clothing, run in the day in well-populated areas and interpret whistles as compliments (all the running is obviously paying off)."

-There was an outraged Twitter response and an apology from Shoe Clinic to say that this had a shadow of victim blaming and positively framed a form of sexual harassment.
+There was an outraged Twitter response and an apology from Running Clinic to say that this had a shade of victim blaming and positively framed a form of sexual harassment.

 Happy New Year!
 It's been a refreshing end to a horrendously busy year.
 And it is promising to be even more of the same for me in the first working weeks.
 I've been glad to travel, have quality family time and a good time for my health.
 Regrettably work thoughts invade my sparrowlight dreams, even while away on holiday.
 I hope the coming days give me a proper rest.